wedesoft/arduino-mearm/README.md

 You can exit the *screen* terminal using Ctrl-A \\.

-**Warning: code currently does not prevent self-collisions of the robot which can damage the servo!**
+**Warning: self-collisions of the robot can damage the servos!**

-**Warning: closing the gripper too far on an object might damage the servo!**
+**Warning: closing the gripper too far on an object can damage the servo!**

 ## file structure